Frequently asked questions

 - Yes.
 Reasonable administrative expenses incurred during probate — including tools like Farra — can be reclaimed from the estate before distribution to beneficiaries.
 Keep your receipt as proof of the expense.

 - Solicitors typically charge £2,000–£10,000 for probate, often on hourly rates with no fixed price.
-Farra is £95–£295 as a one-off payment.
-The key difference: Farra is right for straightforward estates where you're comfortable submitting the application yourself.
+Farra is a one-off payment from £79 (Probate Essentials Pack) or £179 (Complete Probate Pack).
+The key difference: Farra walks you through the entire process yourself — from understanding the will to submitting the application.
 A solicitor is worth the cost for complex cases — significant inheritance tax liability, contested wills, trusts, or assets abroad.
-Our intake assessment tells you which applies to your situation.
+Our assessment tells you which applies to your situation.

 Is Farra Right For Me?

-- Our 15-question intake is designed to surface complexity early.
+- Our assessment is designed to surface complexity early.
 If we identify that your situation needs specialist support, we'll tell you before you pay — and point you toward the right kind of help.

 - For most estates — those under the IHT threshold or with straightforward calculations — yes.
-Farra guides you through which IHT forms apply and in what order.
+Farra calculates your exact IHT position, tells you which forms apply, and guides you through them field by field.
 For complex IHT situations (large liability, agricultural relief, business relief, or multiple trusts), we'll flag that specialist advice is needed.

 - Yes.
 If you can send an email, you can use Farra.
 Everything is step-by-step in plain English.
 You can email us at support@withfarra.co.uk any time if you get stuck.